-Aladdin: Reimagining Design with AI
+Aladdin: Sustainable Energy Design Powered by AI

 Why Name It Aladdin?

 In Arabic folklore, Aladdin is a tale that features a magic lamp able to generate whatever its owner wants.
 In the field of design, AI has somewhat realized the fairytale — designers only need to specify what they want and AI would bring their wishes to life.

 This project is supported by the National Science Foundation (NSF) under grant numbers #2105695, #2131097, and #2301164.
 Any opinions, findings, and conclusions or recommendations expressed in this material, however, are those of the authors and do not necessarily reflect the views of NSF.